joyrexus/regula/README.md

 - Perform successive evaluations that update the ruleset evaluation state dynamically.
 - Evaluate sub-rules independently and aggregate results into a comprehensive snapshot.

-By maintaining evaluation state and supporting incremental updates, Regula provides a flexible and reliable framework for compliance monitoring, decision automation, and policy enforcement when dealing with long-running business processes operating in event-driven environments.
+By maintaining evaluation state, supporting incremental updates, and tracking data provenance, Regula provides a flexible and reliable framework for compliance monitoring, decision automation, and policy enforcement.

 ## Key Features